William Everson –

 Rainy Night in L.A.,

 What was strange about the audience?
 After greeting Everson with warm applause, not one person in attendance clapped again until the end of the reading.
-Everson would take an enormous pause after a poem, and still we remained stone mute, as if slapping our hands together after one of his twisting, harrowing poems would be a vulgarity, wildly out of place, a desecration of this poetry’s terrible beauty.
-So, we sat in silence as Everson leafed through another of his volumes, looking for “drought poems.”
+Everson would take an enormous pause after a poem, and still we remained stone mute, as if slapping our hands together after one of his twisting, harrowing poems would be a vulgarity, wildly out of place, a desecration of this verse’s terrible beauty.
+So, we sat in silence as Everson leafed through his newest volume, seeking “drought poems.”

 William Everson had been living with Parkinson’s for eight years.
 Now and then during the reading you can hear his shaking hands as he holds onto the podium, and the pop of the microphone as his trembling hand bumps it.
 Everson appeared in his signature bear claw necklace and famous Lakota buckskin vest.

-As for me, I am appalled by my 26-yo self, but compelled never to hide, so, to my embarrassment, there you have it.
+As for me, today I am appalled by my 26yo self, but compelled never to hide, so, to my embarrassment, here I am.
 You were never 26, were you?

 Introduction by DJB, and William Everson Reading, Part 1, “Rattlesnake August.” – (11:04 Minutes)